 Incorporate Eggs:

-Step 4: Transfer To Baking Dish
+Step 4: Pour Into Baking Dish

-Pour in the prepared mixture into prepared greased 9×9-inch baking dish, spreading evenly, and level out with a spatula to help the bake evenly.
+To use, pour in the prepared mixture into prepared greased 9×9-inch baking dish, spreading evenly, and level out with a spatula to help the bake evenly.

 Step 5: Bake the Casserole